EU leaders defend LGBT rights amid concern over Hungary law

 The government says it will protect children, but critics say it links homosexuality with pedophilia.
 It will enter into force in 15 days.

-Speaking upon arrival at the meeting in Brussels, Hungarian Prime Minister Viktor Orban ruled out withdrawing the law, insisting it does not target homosexuals.
+Speaking upon arrival at the meeting in Brussels, Orban ruled out withdrawing the law, insisting it does not target homosexuals.

 The issue has turned a harsh spotlight on the EU’s inability to rein in the “illiberal democracies” among its ranks like Hungary and Poland, whose deeply conservative, nationalist and anti-migrant governments have flouted the bloc’s democratic standards and values for years.